 The Company is principally engaged in the acquisition, exploration and development of mineral properties in South America.
 The information regarding mineral properties and exploration and project investigation costs presented in Notes 5 and 10, respectively, represent the manner in which management reviews its business performance.
 Materially all of the Company's mineral properties and exploration and project investigation costs relate to South America, particularly Chile and Argentina.
 The net gains on the use of marketable securities are allocated to the Nacimientos and Valle Ancho Projects, as they are the result of funding provided to the Company's Argentine subsidiary in support of these projects.
-Materially all of the Company's administrative costs are incurred by the Canadian parent, where materially all of the Company's South American subsidiaries in support of ongoing and planned work programs.
+Materially all of the Company's administrative costs are incurred by the Canadian parent, where materially all of the Company's cash is held in the normal course of business until it is required to be deployed to the Company's South American subsidiaries in support of ongoing and planned work programs.